codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 ```

 ### Configuration folder in Shared Configuration Repository
-When a Configuration Runtime is designated, Codefresh creates a folder entitled `configuration` in the Shared Configuration Repository within `resources`.
+When a Runtime is designated as a Configuration Runtime, Codefresh creates a folder entitled `configuration` in the Shared Configuration Repository within `resources`.
 The folder includes additional subfolders for the different platform settings.

 >**NOTE**
 Only GitOps Runtimes designated as Configuration Runtimes sync to this folder and its subfolders.